Spring Semester 2022 | 3 credits | Online Asynchronous, any optional synchronous events will be TTh 4:00 - 5:15 via Zoom

-Grades: There will be two take-home exams, a midterm (25% of grade) and a final (40% of grade), one week each.
+Grades: There will be two open book/lecture/note exams, a midterm (25% of grade) and a final (40% of grade), one week each.
 A term paper (35% of grade) will be due in draft form three weeks before the end of the semester and in final form at the end of the semester.
 This should be a concise (10-15 pages double-spaced) discussion focused on a few closely related articles from the original research literature.
 The topic must be approved by one of the instructors.

 Physiology majors should contact